Post

 Complete Code: CD-Deploy-Form.yml

-• For creating Slack Bot App and setting message permissions, you can refer to my previous article.
+• For creating a Slack Bot App and setting message permissions, you can refer to my previous article.

 • Remember to go to Repo → Secrets to add the corresponding SLACK_BOT_TOKEN and input the Slack Bot App Token value.